Sacred South African Plant Spirits: Healing, Protection, and Spiritual Connection

 Born as the Earth Zen Academy | BEZA | Elemental | Zen | Mentoring | Meditation | Generational Healing | Ancestors | Divination | Shamanic | Shamanism | Gatekeeper | DANA | Community Council | Buddhism | Spirituality | Nature | Mindfulness | Enlightenment | Awakening | Daido Roshi | Consciousness | Holistic | True Self | Wisdom | Medicine

+Make Way for your Truth - The world needs your undomesticated, truest self in this moment.
+This training is for the committed ones who are eager to uncover their authentic selves and give the gift of their unwavering Truth to the world.
+We will explore the subtle and spontaneous workings of Nature as a guide to bringing you into a more intimate relationship with your originality and genuineness.
 Read the signs around you.
 Meet unpredictability with authenticity and curiosity.
 Trust your medicine to meet revolutionary moments with truth.
 In this Module we study medicine gifts; transformation; the trickster; authentic expression; transformation; shapeshifting and truth.

-Shamanic Training Sessions
+Personal Shamanic Training with Nangaku

 These private training sessions are a unique opportunity to learn various shamanic practices.
 It is recommended for you to plan for ongoing weekly or monthly personalized training sessions.
 The first session would engaged to discern where your particular inclination lies in the realm of shamanic practices: Dreamwork; Divination; Rituals; Healing; Intuition; The Medicine Wheel; Myths; Spirit Work etc..